 Before Pantene, Queen Helene and Head and Shoulders, women turned to their gardens, woods and fields for plants that met all of their beauty needs.
 Whether it be a cure to dandruff, premature balding, dull strands or a desire for a new color, there was a plant that they knew could meet their specific demands.
 I think that the more the world becomes synthetic, the less we truly understand the implications of allowing such chemicals, toxins and mad men creations into our bodies.
 It is important to be knowledgeable and at the very least know that there are natural alternatives to every single demand that humans require whether in sickness or health.

-The benefits of rosemary
+The benefits of rosemary for hair

 Rosemary is very common and easily accessible herb.
 It is green in appearance with thin, needle-like leaves with a deep, pungent smell.
 When it comes to its contributions to hair it seems to be all-purpose.
 Here is a brief list of its uses and benefits to hair...